TheFrenchKiwi/GenieLogiciel/README.md

 ## Deployment

-just make sure that the ".py" is in the same directory as your pdf
+just make sure that the ".py" is in the same directory as your pdfs

 ## Built With